trevorgribble/GettingAndCleaningData/codebook.md

 # Codebook for the Analysis of the UCI Human Activity Recognition Using Smartphones Dataset

-* We were asked to perform an analysis on the entire data set provided by UCI.
+* We were asked to perform an analysis on the entire data set provided by UCI ([http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones))
 * Our goal was to create an output data set that tidied up the original complete dataset according to multiple specifications

-## The following codebook is information about all of the variables present in our output dataset.
+## The following codebook is information about all of the variables present in our output dataset, named `finaldataset.txt` in this repository.

-### First a high level description about the experiments that created the original data set - source: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+### First a high level description about the experiments that created the original data set:
 ======================================
 > The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities:
 ```